 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09"), which provides new guidance for revenue recognition.
 ASU 2014-09 provides that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 ASU 2014-09 also requires improved disclosures to help users of financial statements better understand the nature, amount, timing, and uncertainty of revenue that is recognized.
 Entities have the option of using either a full retrospective or modified retrospective approach for the adoption of the standard.
 In March 2016, the FASB issued ASU No. 2016-08, Principal Versus Agent Considerations (Reporting Revenue Gross Versus Net) ("ASU 2016-08"), which clarifies implementation guidance on principal versus agent considerations in ASU 2014-09.
 In April 2016, the FASB issued ASU No. 2016-10, Identifying Performance Obligations and Licensing ("ASU 2016-10"), which clarifies the identification of performance obligations and the licensing implementation guidance in ASU 2014-09.
 In addition, in May 2016, the FASB issued ASU No. 2016-12, Narrow-Scope Improvements and Practical Expedients ("ASU 2016-12"), which clarifies the guidance on assessing collectibility, presentation of sales taxes, noncash consideration and completed contracts and contract modifications at transition.
-For public entities, the new standard is effective for annual periods beginning after December 15, 2018, and interim periods within those annual periods beginning after December 15, 2019.
+For public entities, the new standard is effective for annual periods and interim periods within those annual periods, beginning after December 15, 2017.
+For all other entities, the new standard is effective for annual periods beginning after December 15, 2018, and interim periods within those annual periods beginning after December 15, 2019.
 We intend to avail ourselves of the JOBS Act extended transition period that permits us to defer adoption until January 1, 2019.
-We are currently evaluating the impact the adoption of these standards will have on our consolidated financial statements.
+We are currently evaluating the impact the adoption of thes